CARING FOR YOUR WELL-BEING

 We started our Krishna Eco farm in 2012.
-Apart of teaching sustainable living - one of the main aims of the farm is to provide much needed well-being that comes from being in the nature, working on the land, being part of community, doing yoga and meditation.
-These practises are very healing, time-proven, scientific and empowering ways to significantly improve one's physical and emotional health.
+Apart from teaching sustainable living, one of the main aims of the farm is to provide much needed well-being.
+This comes from being in nature, working on the land, being part of a community and practicing yoga and meditation.
+These practices are very healing, time-proven, scientific and empowering ways to significantly improve one's physical and emotional health.

-Since 2012 we hosted more than 800 people providing education in sustainability and providing opportunity to grow as an individual, learn how to become ore resilient to life's challenges and experience more peaceful and purposeful lifestyle.
+Since 2012 we have hosted more than 800 people.
+This provided them with an education in sustainability, it gave them an opportunity to grow as individuals, to learn how to become more resilient to life's challenges and to experience a more peaceful and purposeful lifestyle.

-We also run regular, yoga, meditation events and retreats for general public.
+We also run regular, yoga and meditation events and retreats for the general public.
 Proceeds go to support our charity work.

 WELLBEING FOR ANIMALS

-We strongly believe that wellbeing is not only meant exclusively for human beings, but also for animals
+We strongly believe that wellbeing is not meant exclusively for human beings, but also for animals.

 We are dedicated to caring for animals.
 Mahatma Gandhi said: "the greatness of a nation can be judged by the way its animals are treated".
-All life is sacred and we see it as our responsibility to protect it.
+All life is sacred and we believe it is our responsibility to protect it.

 We are trying to promote lifestyles which are free from violence.
 In sanskrit this principle is called 'Ahimsa'.
-Ahimsa means 'not to injure' and 'compassion' and refers to a key virtue in yoga wisdom traditions.
-Ahimsa is also referred to as nonviolence, and it applies to all living beings — including all animals.
-You can find more about Ahimsa principle on Wikipedia.
+Ahimsa means 'not to injure' and 'compassion' and refers to a key virtue within yoga wisdom traditions.
+Ahimsa is also referred to as nonviolence.
+This applies to all living beings — including all animals.
+You can find more about the Ahimsa principle on Wikipedia.

-An opportunity arose to give sanctuary to some Alpacas, who have now been living with us since October, 2017.
+In October 2017 an opportunity arose to give sanctuary to some Alpacas, who have been in our care ever since.